ngrogg1/BachelorThesis/README.md

 Here is a small introduction on how to train and test the yolov5s neural network on the previously rendered artificial images of the toy car from the [Blender section](#blender).

-1. First in the notebook the [yolov5 Git repository from Ultralytics](https://github.com/ultralytics/yolov5) is cloned and the required libraries are installed.
+1. First in the notebook in the "Install Requirements and Clone the Ultralytics yolov5 Respository" section the [yolov5 Git repository from Ultralytics](https://github.com/ultralytics/yolov5) is cloned and the required libraries are installed.
-2. After the environment has been cloned make sure to put the here provided "yolo_dataset.yaml" file into the cloned yolov5 Git folder on your pc.
+2. After the environment has been cloned make sure to put the here provided "yolo_dataset.yaml" file (and "runs" folder if you want to test it on the toy car) into the cloned yolov5 Git folder on your pc.
-3. To Train your model run the Train Model section, for explanation of the added flags see the [yolov5 Git repository from Ultralytics](https://github.com/ultralytics/yolov5).
+3. To Train your model run the "Train Model" section of the notebook, for explanation of the added flags see the [yolov5 Git repository from Ultralytics](https://github.com/ultralytics/yolov5).
 This will train the yolov5s model and save the model to the yolov5/runs/train folder.
-4. To test the trained model run the Load Model section.
+4. To test the trained model run the "Load Model" section of the notebook.
 This will load the trained weights and visualize the prediction of one of the artificial images of the toy car from the [Blender section](#blender).

 ## Calibrating the Cameras